 Of course, it’s possible to do everything right and still get rejected.
 Maybe you had a fantastic idea, but it doesn’t align with your department or organization’s goals.
 Or perhaps there are other higher-priority issues that demand resources and attention.
 If your boss shoots down your idea for a new training program, for example, it might be because they are thinking about how much time will be required to carry it out (time that will also be taking you away from other efforts).

 Instead of getting defensive, try to adopt the other person’s perspective.
-Better yet, ask them for feedback on why your idea didn’t work.
+Better yet, ask them for feedback on why your idea didn’t work, and when you do, make sure you're actively listening.
 A series of studies showed that trying to imagine another person’s perspective doesn’t always work (in fact, it can backfire).
 Instead of perspective-taking, then, you might need to do some perspective-getting.

 By looking at things from a different point of view, you’ll gain a better understanding of why they said “no” in the first place — and again, perhaps develop a better way to approach the problem.